 Value for Family Lounge Access

-Beginning February 1, 2023, complimentary guest access for Amex Platinum cardholders will be eliminated.
+Unfortunately, as of February 1, 2023, complimentary guest access for Amex Platinum cardholders has been eliminated.
 The fee per guest will be $50 per adult or $30 per child between 2 to 17 years old.
 Complimentary guest access will be reinstated once you’ve spent $75,000 in eligible purchases in a calendar year.

 Until then, if you frequently travel with a large family, it can be frustrating when lounge access is denied to more than 2 guests.
 Sure, you and your partner could each be primary cardholders with your own individual cards, but fortunately, that’s not necessary.

 For $195 per card, you can add authorized users to your Amex Platinum card.
-Each authorized user receives the same lounge benefits as the primary cardholder (see rates and fees).
+Each authorized user receives the same lounge benefits as the primary cardholder (see rates & fees).

 Remember that authorized users don’t have to be traveling with you to have lounge access.